 with the shop on their level of knowledge.

-An educated consumer has a better chance of of receiving not only respect from the repair shop but also getting their automobile fixed right the first time.
-On this page you will find an example of a question that was e mailed to me.
-You will also find some guidelines to follow when dealing with your shop on diagnosis and repair of car problems.
+There is no question that an educated consumer has a better chance of of receiving not only respect from the repair shop, but also getting their automobile fixed right the first time.

-I took the car to the ford shop for this intermittent sputtering and they said it needs a new airflow sensor, that's what the diagnostic said, so what do you think?
+I took the car to the ford shop for this intermittent sputtering and they said it needs a new mass airflow sensor, that's what the scanned diagnostic data stream said, so what do you think?
 Should I go with the repair and do you know any places to buy the airflow sensor for good price so I can do it my self?

 My answer: I would let the dealer repair the car and have them guarantee that the car will be fixed.
-This will make sure they are not guessing with your money and have confidence in the mechanics diagnosis.
+This will make sure they're not guessing with your money and have confidence in the mechanics diagnosis.

 Well they could not order the part so I had to order the Mass Air Flow sensor and install it and it did not do anything.
 Can the mass airflow sensor be affected by my BOMZ high performance cold air intake?
 This is getting ridiculous money wise for me.
 The spark plug wires are new, fuel filter, mass airflow sensor and what else?
 I bet your suggestion is a mechanic again?
 I think it is the fuel injectors.

 No question here that if he followed a diagnostic tree chart in a good quality service and repair manual that he would have saved a lot of time and money.

 If you noticed on our back and forth e-mails when a shop or mechanic tells you a specific part is needed for a complicated diagnosis, my recommendation is to let them do the job so you have some recourse if the problem is not fixed.
 The gentleman from the above e-mail got lost in replacing parts not needed.